 Gardening Clothes for Insect Protection

 Depending where you live in Australia, gardening clothes are about more than keeping your hands clean.
-Gloves and hats in particular will keep you well protected from insect bites, and the odd disgruntled lizard.
+Hats in particular will keep you well protected from insect bites, and the odd disgruntled lizard.

-I’ll say more about hats and gloves later on, but in general the thicker the glove the better, and hats with insect shields might not be the height of fashion, but they’ll save you from a face and neck full of bites.
+I’ll say more about hats later on, but in general, hats with insect shields might not be the height of fashion, but they’ll save you from a face and neck full of bites.

 Gardening Clothes for Sun Protection